The Québec maritime Blog

 CC: Parc national de Miguasha, because it’s a regional site that has an international reputation for the quality of its fossils.
 Very few people know that most of the major natural history museums in the world exhibit fossils from Miguasha.
-This area was unprotected for a long time, only becoming a park in 1985—it is now also on the UNESCO World Heritage List.
-Last year, the park started exhibiting the only fully intact specimen of Elpistostege watsoni ever found in the world, which makes Miguasha a must-see attraction!
+This area was unprotected for a long time, only becoming a park in 1985—it’s now also on the UNESCO World Heritage List.
+Last year, the park started exhibiting the only complete specimen of Elpistostege watsoni ever found in the world, which makes Miguasha a must-see attraction!

 LQM: Name three of your favourite locations in the region that you would recommend to tourists and tell us why.

 - Parc national de la Gaspésie, which is home to caribou and Mt.
 Albert.
 It’s nothing short of spectacular!

 - Bioparc de la Gaspésie, where you can visit five different ecosystems—it’s also adapted for the whole family.

 - Manoir Le Boutillier, because it’s a well-preserved historic site that presents the regional history of the Jersey Islanders who played an important role in the history of Gaspésie.

 LQM: Do you prefer the land or the sea?